SonyaMoisset/Pluralsight_Training/README.md

 - Troubleshooting Skills by Geoffrey Grosenbach
 - Creating a Custom Jekyll Theme by Gary Simon
 - Static Websites with Jekyll by Ryan Irelan
+- Resumes, Job Seeking, and Interviews in Context by Robbe Morris
 - LinkedIn Strategy: Optimize Your Profile by Jason Alba
 - Kanban Fundamentals by Steve Smith